lxl-max/image-segmentation/README.md

 ### ROI Selection and Classical Image Segmentation with Comparative Analysis

 ## What the project does
-Implement four classical segmentation algorithums: Otsu Thresholding, K-Means Algorithum, Contour Detection, and Watershed Algorithum.
+Implement four classical segmentation algorithums: Otsu Thresholding, K-Means Clustering, Contour Detection, and Watershed Segmentation.
 Using these algorithums, user can select a Region of Interest (ROI) or multiple ROIs of a sample image by drawing a rectangle with the mouse on the image.